kiba/Writings/fac/chp3_new_partner.md

 She continued to sprout theories about who the hell I am, which was amusing.
 What wasn't amusing is that she thought I might be an escaped criminal.

-Anyway, Rin complained about the lack of housing, despite the fact that power armor IS housing, damn it.
+Anyway, Rin complained about the lack of housing, despite the fact that power armor IS housing.
 I can even sleep up-right, supported by my exoskeleton.

 I gave in, built a warehouse, then I gave her a workstation, so she can learn and not get bored.
 I told her that I don't have any domestic blueprints.
 There's no chairs, bedding, or anything like that.